awsdocs/aws-doc-sdk-examples/go/lambda/README.md

 ### ConfigureFunction/ConfigureFunction.go

-This example enables an Amazon S3 bucket to send notifications to a Lambda function.
+This example enables an Amazon S3 bucket to send notifications to an AWS Lambda function.

 `go run ConfigureFunction.go -f FUNCTION -a ARN`

-- _FUNCTION_ is the name of the Lambda function.
+- _FUNCTION_ is the name of the AWS Lambda function.
-- _ARN_ is the ARN of the S3 bucket sending a notification to the function.
+- _ARN_ is the Amazon Resource Name (ARN) of the S3 bucket sending a notification to the function.

 The unit test mocks the service client and the `AddPermission` function.

 ### MakeFunction/MakeFunction.go

-This example creates a Lambda function.
+This example creates an AWS Lambda function.

 `go run MakeFunction.go -z ZIPFILE -b BUCKET -f FUNCTION -h HANDLER -a ROLE-ARN -r RUNTIME`

-- _ZIPFILE_ is the name of the zip file, without the .zip extension, containing the Lambda function code.
+- _ZIPFILE_ is the name of the zip file, without the .zip extension, containing the AWS Lambda function code.
-- _BUCKET_ is the name of an Amazon S3 bucket in the same region as the Lambda function.
+- _BUCKET_ is the name of an Amazon S3 bucket in the same AWS Region as the AWS Lambda function.
-- _FUNCTION_ is the name of the Lambda function.
+- _FUNCTION_ is the name of the AWS Lambda function.
-- _HANDLER_ is the name of the method within your code that Lambda calls.
+- _HANDLER_ is the name of the method within your code that AWS Lambda calls.
 - _ROLE-ARN_ is the ARN of the function's execution role.
 - _RUNTIME_ is the identifier of the function's runtime.